aravinthpm77/MouseControl_OpenCV/README.md

 # MouseControl_OpenCV
 Using Open CV we can control Mouse Cursor by our hands using landmarks of our hands .
-Here is the Mouse Controller by using a Computer Vision Technices .
+Here is the Mouse Controller by using a Computer Vision Techniques.
 So Here is the sample of the work .